On FeastGood.com, we have several free meal plans for those looking to gain muscle.

-Since 3000 calories is a relatively large amount of food, a meal plan like this will typically be reserved for large male athletes (such as a bodybuilder) who have a large amount of lean muscle mass and burn a large number of calories as a result.
+Since 3000 calories is a relatively large amount of food, a meal plan like this will typically be reserved for large male athletes (such as a bodybuilder or powerlifter) who already have a large amount of lean muscle mass and burn a large number of calories as a result.

 It would be much rarer for a woman to ever need to utilize a 3000-calorie meal plan since the average healthy weight for a woman is much lower in comparison to males, even if they have a large amount of muscle mass.

-If you are wondering whether or not you are someone who needs a 3000-calorie diet, you can start by determining your daily calorie needs by using an online calculator like this one here.
+If you are wondering whether or not you are someone who needs a 3000-calorie diet, you can start by determining your daily calorie needs by using our online calculator.

-It is important to note that while these online calculators are very helpful for determining a starting point for your calorie intake, you must ensure that you are taking note of how your body responds to these calories and adjusting the calories as needed.
+It is important to note that while this calculator is very helpful for determining a starting point for your calorie intake, you must ensure that you are taking note of how your body responds to these calories and adjusting the calories as needed.

 If you have been adhering to your calories for an extended period of 3 weeks or more, and you are not seeing the results that you desire (whether it be weight loss, maintenance, or gain), then it might be worthwhile to re-evaluate your calories and adjust.

-For example, if you have been following a 3000 calorie diet plan with the goal of weight loss but you are not losing weight, you may have to reduce calories by 200-300, as you might not be in a large enough deficit for fat loss.
+For example, if you have been following a 3000-calorie diet plan with the goal of building muscle, and you’re not seeing results, you may need to increase your calories by 200-300, as you might not be in a large enough surplus.

-When it comes to the sport of bodybuilding, you will often hear an emphasis on the importance of adequate protein intake in your diet.
+When it comes to building muscle, you will often hear an emphasis on the importance of adequate protein intake in your diet.